 Amorphophallus albus, native to Vietnam Amorphophallus titanum, native to Sumatra.
 All species of Amorphophallus are poisonous if eaten raw due to the presence of calcium oxalate crystals.

 These crystals can irritate and burn the mouth and throat, causing difficulty swallowing and vomiting.
 If ingested in large quantities, calcium oxalate can be fatal.
 Cooking the plant properly can remove the toxicity.

 Elephant foot yam is an exotic vegetable slowly gaining popularity in the United States.
 This unusual tuber is native to tropical regions of Asia and Africa and has a long history of culinary use in these cultures.
-The elephant foot yam can be cooked in many different ways, and its flavor has been described as nutty, slightly sweet, and similar to chestnuts.
+The elephant foot yam can be cooked in many different ways, and its flavour has been described as nutty, slightly sweet, and similar to chestnuts.

-While the exact nutritional content of this vegetable is not yet well-known, it is thought to be a good source of fiber, vitamins, and minerals.
+While the exact nutritional content of this vegetable is not yet well-known, it is thought to be a good source of fibre, vitamins, and minerals.
 Elephant’s foot yam is generally considered safe to eat, but there have been a few reports of allergic reactions in people who consume it.